nhsconnect/ITK-FHIR-Mental-Health-eDischarge/pages/explore/explore_family_history.md

 This text section should be linked to the following FHIR Resources to provide the textual information in a coded format.

-- The ITK FHIR Mental Health eDischarge does not currently support coded family history information.
+- The ITK3 FHIR Mental Health eDischarge does not currently support coded family history information.